awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_prereqs.md

 }
 ```

-For more information on IAM policies and permissions, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
+For more information about IAM policies and permissions, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.